 While there might be lots of talk about millennials and how entrepreneurs can exploit that market, Britain's ageing population also offers many untapped opportunities for start-ups.
-Dan Martin looks at the options.

 There's no doubt that Britons are living longer and as that happens, technology will continue to rapidly improve and further permeate our everyday lives.

 A 2016 report by the Government Office for Science warned that Britain's older people must not be left behind.
+It said:

 "Levels of connectivity can determine work, education, health and care outcomes.

 "Beyond the ability to physically travel, new technologies and digital tools have an increasingly important effect on a person’s ability to interact with the world around them."

 And among the older population, there's a big demand for the latest tech.